 Backpackers who don’t plan to camp and hike on trails outside of the national park will find Aksu-Zhabagly expensive.
 They are better off visiting the nearby Sayram-Ugam national park, which has similar natural attractions but lower prices.
-On the Uzbek side of the mountains, there is the Chatkal biosphere reserve.
+On the Uzbek side of the mountains, there is the Chatkal reserve.

 What to do